 Wheal Basset Stamps 10: A slightly elevated view of the mounts.
-In total there were 96 heads of Stamps erected here, the noise must have been amazing.
+In total there were 96 heads of Stamps erected here.

 Wheal Basset Stamps 11: Taken with a telephoto lens this image is looking towards West Basset Stamps.
-In the background is the Basset monument on Carn Brea.
+Also in the background is the Basset monument on Carn Brea.

 Wheal Basset Stamps 12: Moving closer to West Basset Stamps.
 The Engine houses on the left belong to Lyle’s Shaft of Wheal Basset.

-Wheal Basset Stamps 13: Lyle’s 80″ Pumping Engine House of Wheal Basset, in the background is the Whim House, taken before the preservation work had been carried out.
+Wheal Basset Stamps 13: Lyle’s 80″ Pumping Engine House of Wheal Basset, in the background is the Whim House.
+This was aken before the preservation work had been carried out.

-Wheal Basset Stamps 14: An image of the pair of Engine Houses, the Whim House is arranged at right angle to the Pumping House, these were erected in the 1880’s.
+Wheal Basset Stamps 14: Another image of the pair of Engine Houses.
+The Whim House is arranged at right angle to the Pumping House, these were erected during the 1880’s.

 The rest of the images on the page are taken around the second processing are “West Basset Stamps”, once again this is an incredible site of historic mining remains.

-Wheal Basset Stamp 19: A second image of the impressive Vanner House remains, this was built in 1906.
+Cornish Mine Images 19: A second image of the impressive Vanner House remains, this was built during 1906.

-Wheal Basset Stamp 21: A detailed image showing the well preserved walls.
+Cornish Mine Images 21: Another detailed image showing the well preserved walls.
 In the background is the Stamps Engine, this drove a total of 80 heads of Stamps, 32 on one side and 48 on the other.

-Wheal Basset Stamp 22: A closer image of the Stamps Engine House at West Basset.
+Cornish Mine Images 22: A closer image of the Stamps Engine House.
 The Engine was a 40″ cylinder built in Camborne in 1875.

-Wheal Basset Stamp 24: This image shows the flywheel slot in front of the Engine House, the loadings for the stamps would extend on both sides.
+Cornish Mine Images 24: This shows the flywheel slot in front of the Engine House.
+The loadings for the stamps would extend on both sides.

-Wheal Basset Stamp 25: This was taken whilst walking up the lane to Carn Brea, looking back towards West Basset Stamps.
+Cornish Mine Images 25: Walking up the lane to Carn Brea, this is looking back towards West Basset Stamps.
 The chimney on the right belongs to the Arsenic Calciner, on the left is the Stamps Engine Chimney.
-In the centre one can just make out one of the Engine Houses at Wheal Uny.

-Wheal Basset Stamp 26: Still on the way up to Carn Brea, this image is looking back at the stamps.
-Lyle’s Engine House can be seen in the bottom right hand corner of the image.
+Cornish Mine Images 26: Still on the way up to Carn Brea, this image is looking back at the stamps.
+Lyle’s Engine House can also be seen in the bottom right hand corner of the image.

 These are some of the most impressive set of surviving remains in Cornwall and one of my favorites.
 I hope I have done this amazing site justice.